bennypowers/bennypowers.dev/posts/2024-05-01-import-maps-cross-team-collaboration.md

 ## The Setup

 In large software companies, it's common to find multiple teams working on one document (i.e. web page).
-Moreover, different teams might work on an own completely separate processes which all contribute to one output appearing in the end user's browser.
+Moreover, different teams might work on their own completely separate processes which all contribute to a single output appearing in the end user's browser.
 It may not be possible or desirable for those separate teams to perfectly coordinate their efforts at all times: the more approvals and sign-offs needed for each change, the fewer changes you'll be able to make.

-At first glance it may seem like a simple thing: adding a component to a web page, but in large organizations where many teams all contribute on their own schedules and with their own processes to the final output, it's anything but.
+At first glance adding a component to a web page may seem like a simple thing, but in large organizations where many teams all contribute on their own schedules and with their own processes to the final output, it's anything but.
 Take a look at this hypothetical workflow, in which content, marketing, admin, and design teams all contribute their efforts to a single page:

 <figure>